-The Caire & Grancini Warehouse is a mid-nineteenthcentury vernacular brick and stone commercial warehouse located within Victoria's Inner Harbour Precinct.
-It sits on a sloping bank between Wharf Street and the Inner Harbour waterway.
+The Caire & Grancini Warehouse is a mid-nineteenth-century vernacular brick and stone commercial warehouse located within Victoria's Inner Harbour District.
+It sits on a sloping lot between Wharf Street and the Inner Harbour waterway.
 Due to the slope, there is a one-storey frontage facing Wharf Street, and two exposed storeys facing the harbour.